West Cornwall · TR13

 Why Porthleven is its own job.

-Porthleven Conservation Area covers the harbour and most residential streets; AONB designation extends across the whole parish.
+Around Porthleven (TR13), porthleven Conservation Area covers the harbour and most residential streets; AONB designation extends across the whole parish.
 Coastal exposure and views from the South West Coast Path are routine planning considerations.
 For loft conversion specifically, parts of Porthleven sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Porthleven drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Porthleven project as a TR13-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Porthleven properly up front saves more time than any drawing tool ever will.
+Most of our loft conversion work in Porthleven lands on Victorian terraces, with detailing that has to nod to the wider Praa Sands streetscape.

 Planning note